statsig-io/docs/docs/statsig-warehouse-native/features/id-resolution.md

 Because business metrics are generally calculated at the grain of userID, it's common to want to run an experiment where the unit of analysis is a logged out identifier, but the evaluation criteria for the experiment is a logged-in metric (e.g. subscription rate, or estimated Lifetime Value).

 Many people handle this probably in an ad-hoc way.
 Usually, this means running ad-hoc queries to join and deduplicate exposures, or tagging userID metrics with an associated logged-out identifier.
+This is tractable, but leads to you having to manage and debug fairly complex queries resolving identifiers across timestamps and joining mapping tables to your source-of-truth fact tables.

-Statsig Warehouse Native offers an easy solution for connecting identifiers across this boundary in a centralized and reproducible way.
+Statsig Warehouse Native offers an easy, no-code solution for connecting identifiers across this boundary in a centralized and reproducible way.

 ## Supported Mapping Schema